 The best offshore banks will be able to keep up with your international lifestyle while offering you the services that you need to maintain it.

-With the above criteria in mind, my team and I researched the best offshore banks in the world for 2021.
+With the above criteria in mind, we researched the best offshore banks in the world for 2023.

-However, before we dive into the list of the best offshore banks, I want to address a few caveats to this list.
+However, before we dive into the list of the best offshore banks, we want to address a few caveats to this list.

 First, you should keep in mind that what’s best for the general public isn’t going to be what’s best for you.